andyatkinson/andyatkinson.github.io/rails-tips.md

 If there is the option to control the front-end HTTP request payload, take advantage of built-in [nested attributes support](https://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html) to create objects via an association.

 Because nested models can be created or updated this way, Active Record lifecycle events like `before_save` can be triggered to create a loosely coupled series of actions.

+#### Sidekiq testing

+<https://github.com/mperham/sidekiq/wiki/Testing> We use the `inline!` method to test jobs synchronously.

+#### External web requests

+We use [webmock](https://github.com/bblimke/webmock) for 3rd party APIs to capture authentic HTTP stubbed responses.